The Virtual Element Method for the 3D Resistive Magnetohydrodynamic model: Virtual element spaces for the incompressible flow equations

 Here, $\SPm{}:\Wvh(\P)\times\Wvh(\P)\to\Rbb$ can be any computable bilinear form such that there exist two positive constants~$\widetilde{\sigma}_*$ and~$\widetilde{\sigma}^*$ independent of~$\hE$ satisfying

 A ``standard'' choice for the stabilization term~$\SPm{}(\cdot,\cdot)$ is given by:

 where the summation on the index $i$ is again on all the elemental degrees of freedom and $\dofiP(\cdot)$ is the same functional used in the definition of the stabilization term $\SPa{}(\cdot,\cdot)$.
 The summation term in $\SPm{}(\cdot,\cdot)$ is multiplied by $\hP^3$ to have a consistent scaling for both terms of $\mshP(\cdot,\cdot)$ on the right-hand side of~\eqref{eq:velocity:L2:local:bilform} with respect to the element size.
+The stability bounds above are shown in~\cite{Beirao-Mascotto-Meng:2022}.

 The local bilinear form $\mshP(\cdot,\cdot)$ satisfies the two fundamental properties of consistency and stability: \begin{itemize} \item \textbf{consistency}: for all $\qv\in\big[\PS{1}(\P)\big]^3$ and $\wvh\in\Wvh(\P)$,